collinfeight5/Behavioral-Cloning-Autonomous-Driving/README.md

 The goals of this project were the following:
 * Use the simulator provided by Udacity to collect data of good driving behavior by manually driving the car
-* Build a convolution neural network using Keras that predicts steering angles from images gathered during the step above
+* Build a convolution Neural Network using Keras to predict steering angles from data/images gathered during the step above
 * Train and validate the model with a training and validation set
-* Test that the car in the simulator successfully drives around track one without leaving the road using the developed model
+* Test that the car in the simulator successfully drives smoothly on the road using the developed CNN model